Victoria Ordaz Garcia

 Student Fellow

-Edwin Gomez-Linares is a third year student double majoring in Psychology & Critical Race and Ethnic Studies, with a Cognitive Science minor.
-Born in Santa Ana, El Salvador and raised in Compton and Bakersfield, he aspired to become a Forensic Psychologist.
-He has always advocated for those who aren’t able to speak up or that are shy in troubled times, like the current political climate.
-Excited to support and encourage students to use up all the resources the Monarch Center offers before graduation from their undergrad.
+Edwin is a third-year double major in Psychology and Critical Race and Ethnic Studies, with a Cognitive Science minor.
+Born in El Salvador and raised in Compton and Bakersfield, he aims to become a Forensic Psychologist.
+Edwin advocates for marginalized voices and encourages peers to fully utilize Monarch Center resources.

 Cristina Carbajal